dcowen91/home/src/posts/starseries_4_preview.md

 10: Natus Vincere (2-3)

 Hellraisers, Gambit and NaVi are all good but flawed teams.
 NaVi have one of the most unique, impressive, and controversial talents in the game in S1mple, but Zeus is still leading the team, and poorly.
 They are slowly improving and growing as a team, but they are still too top-heavy.
-They could easily make it out of groups, but shoudln't realistically challenge for the title here.
+They could easily make it out of groups, but shouldn't realistically challenge for the title here.

 For Gambit, they are still trying to fill the void that was created immediately after winning the Krakow major.
 Since then, and even before that event in truth, they haven't looked like a team capable of consistently placing in tournaments.
 Fitch, Zeus's replacement, has now been replaced with seized, who was previously underperforming with NaVi.
 This endless shuffle with NaVi doesn't look to solve any of Gambits identity problems.

 HellRaisers will be playing with HS as a standin for ISSAA at this tournament.
 Even with their full roster in attendance at other events, they have yet to look like a lineup capable of big things.
-They've put together impressive group stage perfomances in the past, and can go toe to toe with top teams, but aren't consistent enough to take their game to the next level.
+They've put together impressive group stage performances in the past, and can go toe to toe with top teams, but aren't consistent enough to take their game to the next level.
 They can be dangerous against any team, but shouldn't do any serious damage.

 ### New year, new roster, new hope